rogercerpa/ProjectCreator/docs/README.md

 # Project Creator

-A modern Electron-based desktop application for creating and managing projects, developed for Acuity Brands, Inc.
+A modern Electron-based desktop application for creating and managing projects, developed for Roger Cerpa.

 ## Features